-VULNERABILITY TO WEATHER CONDITIONS AND SEASONAL RESULTS
+WEATHER CONDITIONS CAUSE SEASONAL RESULTS

 The first and fourth quarters of the Company's fiscal year have historically accounted for a greater portion of the Company's revenues than do the second and third quarters of its fiscal year.
 This seasonality in revenues is primarily due to the increased seismic survey activity in Canada from October through March, which affects the Company due to its significant Canadian operations.
 This seasonal pattern may cause the Company's results of operations to vary significantly from quarter to quarter.
-However, due to the significant decrease in world oil prices in 1998, demand for the Company's services both in Canada and worldwide declined dramatically in the fourth quarter of fiscal 1999 and has remained at historically low levels throughout fiscal 2000.
 Accordingly, period-to-period comparisons are not necessarily meaningful and should not be relied on as indicative of future results.